lucioalmeidastockio/clean-arch-enablers/README.md

 <br>

 Without use cases there is no application at all.
 They are the motive behind the project itself.
 It is when you realize you need an aplication _to do something_ that it becomes clear the necessity of having that application created.
 Those expected "actions" are what we call by _Use Cases_ in this lib.
 The _Use Case_ component in clean arch is responsible for gathering all entity functionalities needed in a specific application use case.

+It is through the _Use Cases_ that we expose what the Core layer can do.
+In another words, _Use Cases_ compose the Core API.
+Some call this by the name of _Primary Ports_, in this lib we just call it by _Use Cases_.